gitiklar/my-locations-development/README.md

-This project I kept in heroku , you can see it in that website URL :https://my-locations-gita.herokuapp.com/
+This app I kept in heroku , you can see it in that website URL :https://my-locations-gita.herokuapp.com/